eller kjøp de skickelige platene fra mons.no shop

 Livet for deg

-It's a nice song - it works perfectly - everything about it it just right, and it's a straight forward tune.
-So straight forward I might get sued.
+It's a nice song - it works perfectly, everything about it is just right - and it's a straight forward tune.
+So straight forward I might get sued and condemned, but only if the jury can't tell the difference between style/mood/rhythm and the actual melody and chords.

 Hei idiot